 |One-year MIDP*||10 courses (30 credit hours): 4 MIDP seminars and 6 electives||Optional||Required||One academic year and one summer session|

 |Non-degree certificate**||8 courses (24 credit hours): 4 MIDP seminars and 4 electives||Not required||Not required||One academic year|

 - Policy Analysis for Development examines the role of policy analysis in solving important international development problems and hones the analytical and communication skills needed to undertake effective policy analysis.

 - Economic Foundations for Development provides an overview of microeconomic and macroeconomic principles related to development.
-The objective is to provide analytical tools for the study of economic policies and problems in developing countries.
+Fellows gain analytical tools for the study of economic policies and problems in developing countries.

 - Applied Development Economics uses macroeconomic and microeconomic principles to analyze development challenges and issues.
-Emphasis is on how to use a range of techniques to analyze different development problems.
+Fellows learn how to use a range of techniques to analyze different development problems.

-- Empirical Analysis for Development provides an introduction to basic concepts of quantitative and empirical analysis and enables participants to read and assess the quality of the empirical data and results that are used in reports.
-Basic applied tools are taught using statistical software.
+- Empirical Analysis for Development provides an introduction to basic concepts of quantitative and empirical analysis and enables fellows to read and assess the quality of the empirical data and results that are used in reports.
+Fellows learn basic applied tools using statistical software.

 - Economic Growth and Development examines the basic principles and policy issues in the study of economic growth and development.
-It considers the roles of various sectors in explaining patterns and causes of variations in countries' growth and development performance.
+Fellows learn about the roles of various sectors in explaining patterns and causes of variations in countries' growth and development performance.

 *To qualify for the one-year degree program, a minimum of one year of previous graduate-level coursework and a strong academic background in market-based economics is required.